IVI Member State Relations

 Click on each flag for more information

 Signatory: A State that expresses its consent to be bound by a treaty by signing the treaty without the need for ratification, acceptance or approval.
 A State may definitively sign a treaty only when the treaty so permits.
+The IVI Establishment Agreement was open for signature from 28 October 1996 to 28 October 1998.

 Party: A Party to a Treaty is a State or other entity with treaty-making capacity that has expressed its consent to be bound by that treaty by an act of ratification, acceptance, approval or accession, etc. where that treaty has entered into force for that particular State.